A Sunday School Teacher's Secret to Keeping Class Fun, Exciting and ON TARGET!

 These simple teacher's lessons were so engaging and made students want to return every.
 Single.
 Week!
 The students even created a healthy competition where they invited their friends.
 Why?
 Just because THEY WANTED THEM TO FIND JESUS LIKE THEY HAD BEEN DOING!
 I'm not kidding.
 When she would tell me about her classes, I could see the excitement on her face; it was clear that no teaching job in public or private education had ever given her as much satisfaction before this one.

 And the kids?
-They couldn't wait for Sunday mornings so we could find out what she was going to teach them and HOW she was going to show them how to find Jesus in every part of the Word of God, not just the New Testament!
+They COULDN'T WAIT for Sunday mornings so they could find out what she was going to teach them and that she was going to show them HOW to find Jesus in every part of the Word of God, not just the New Testament!

-And now ... years later ... it is finally digitized and easy-to-access online!
+And now ... years later ... it is finally being digitized and easy-to-access online!

 Once I heard mom call herself a "teaching momma," and she was not kidding.
 She was an empty-nester in her 60s when she said this!
 She had been teaching kids for years to prepare them with the life skills they'll need once they grow up independently.
 So when it came time to create a curriculum for church, this mother (MY mother!) knew precisely what was required of her: prayer and divine inspiration from God Himself.
 It took more than just creating, though - through His guidance, she found resources that were easy-to-teach but also allowed children plenty of room for learning outside as well!